Sunday, January 9, 2011

 He wrote several other books as well, but I am going to concentrate on S&B.

-So far, I have only read the first-published volume.
-Mine is an older edition, so is called Strangers and Brothers.
-That one is in red.
+So far, I have read the first three volumes, in red below.
 Those on my TBR shelf are in blue.

 George Passant (originally titled Strangers and Brothers) (1940) (reviewed here)